 WAMU will observe a moment of silence for the victims of the Boston Marathon bombings at 2:50 p.m.
 ET Monday, exactly a week after the attack.

-NPR will provide live coverage of President Barack Obama's statement on proposed cuts to federal spending.
+NPR will provide live coverage of President Barack Obama's 2013 State of the Union address.

 WAMU 88.5 will air special coverage of President Obama's remarks on fiscal cliff negotiations this afternoon instead of Tell Me More.

 WAMU 88.5 will air special coverage at 3 p.m. of the fiscal cliff talks between President Barack Obama and Congressional leaders.

 Hosted for the last 19 years by acclaimed storyteller Madafo Lloyd Wilson, this annual one-hour special captures tales and traditions of African-American and African peoples.

 WAMU 88.5 continues The Big Broadcast: Holiday Recollections Christmas night tradition.

 During Yuletide, Holmes and Watson face several Dickensian Londoners, a dusty hat, a famous gem and a goose.
 We’ll hear one of Arthur Conan Doyle’s rare comic tales.